Rajasthan – Most Colorful Region In India

-There are animal fairs,there are religious fairs and there are fairs to mark the changing seasons.
-Infact,celebrations occur almost round the year and are a splendid opportunity for the visitor to gain an insight into the life of the Rajasthani.
-Other than the traditional fairs, recently established festivals which involve elephants, camel races, dance and music have been specially organised for the tourists.
+There are animal fairs, there are religious fairs and there are fairs to mark the changing seasons.
+In fact, celebrations occur almost round the year and are a splendid opportunity for the visitor to gain an insight into the life of the Rajasthani.
+Other than the traditional fairs, recently established festivals that involve elephants, camel races, dance, and music have been specially organized for the tourists.

-This eight days fair held every year during the month of Jan-Feb, is popularly known as the Cattle fair and is the second largest in Rajasthan.
+This eight days fair held every year during the month of Jan-Feb is popularly known as the Cattle fair and is the second largest in Rajasthan.
 Nagaur Town is the most picturesque of Rajput townships.
-Nagaur is a sea of animals, trading over 70,000 bullocks, camels and horses every year.
+Nagaur is a sea of animals, trading over 70,000 bullocks, camels, and horses every year.
 The bullocks are known for their fleetness.
-Not only are the animals lavishly decorated, even their owners flaunt wearing colourful turbans and long moustaches.
+Not only are the animals lavishly decorated, but even their owners also flaunt wearing colorful turbans and long mustaches.

-Shearing sheep, handsome marwari horses to spices all compiled in one fair.
-Attractions include the mirchi bazaar (largest red-chilly market of India), wooden items, iron-crafts and camel leather accessories.
+Shearing sheep, handsome Marwari horses to spices all compiled in one fair.
+Attractions include the Mirchi Bazaar (the largest red-chilly market in India), wooden items, iron crafts, and camel leather accessories.

-Sports like tug-of-war, camel races, bullock races and cock fights; jugglers; puppeteers, story-tellers; and exciting campfire evenings are held to entertain the tourists.
+Sports like tug-of-war, camel races, bullock races, and cockfights; jugglers; puppeteers, story-tellers; and exciting campfire evenings are held to entertain the tourists.
 Folk music of the Jodhpur variation echoes the tranquil desert sand.
 Nagaur is well connected to the major cities by road and rail.
-Nearest airport is Jodhpur, some 135kms away.
+The nearest airport is Jodhpur, some 135kms away.

-A traditional procession commences from the Zanani-Deorhi of the City Palace, passes through Tripolia Bazaar, Gangauri Bazaar, Chaughan and finally converges near the Talkatora with the image of the deity being immersed in the lake.
-The procession is headed by a colourful pageantry of elephants, camels, horses, musicians, old palanquins, chariots and bullock carts.
+A traditional procession commences from the Zanani-Deorhi of the City Palace, passes through Tripolia Bazaar, Gangauri Bazaar, Chaughan, and finally converges near the Talkatora with the image of the deity being immersed in the lake.
+The procession is headed by a colorful pageantry of elephants, camels, horses, musicians, old palanquins, chariots, and bullock carts.